koszeggy/KGySoft.CoreLibraries/README.md

 ```

 ## License
-KGy SOFT Core Libraries are under the [CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0/legalcode) license (see a short summary [here](https://creativecommons.org/licenses/by-nd/4.0)).
+KGy SOFT Core Libraries are under the [KGy SOFT License 1.0](https://github.com/koszeggy/KGySoft.CoreLibraries/blob/master/LICENSE), which is a permissive GPL-like license.
 It allows you to copy and redistribute the material in any medium or format for any purpose, even commercially.
-The only thing is not allowed is to distribute a modified material as yours.
+The only thing is not allowed is to distribute a modified material as yours: though you are free to change and re-use anything, do that by giving appropriate credit.
+See the [LICENSE](https://github.com/koszeggy/KGySoft.CoreLibraries/blob/master/LICENSE) file for details.

 ---